-There is still considerable uncertainty as to what is going to happen with the current ENSO.
-While we are confident that El Niño is going to develop, we are not sure how strong the event is going to be.
+There is still considerable uncertainty as to what the magnitude of this year's El Niño is going to be.
 The spring months are known for their ENSO predictability barrier.
 While we are nearing the end of this predictability barrier, considerable changes in ENSO often take place in June and July.
 Both statistical and dynamical models show improved skill by the end of May for the August-October period when compared with their skill at the end of March.
 These models show even better skill by the end of June and July.
-All of the dynamical models and most of the statistical models are calling for El Niño development prior to the peak of the Atlantic hurricane season from August-October (Figure 9).
+All of the dynamical and most of the statistical models are calling for a moderate to strong El Niño event in 2015 (Figure 9).

 Figure 9: ENSO forecasts from various statistical and dynamical models.
 Figure courtesy of the International Research Institute (IRI).
-Most models call for warm ENSO conditions over the next several months.
+Most models call for a moderate to strong El Niño over the next several months.

 We find that, in general, the European Centre for Medium-Range Weather Forecasts (ECMWF) shows the best prediction skill of the various ENSO models.
 The correlation skill between a 1 May forecast from the ECMWF model system 3 and the observed September Nino 3.4 anomaly is 0.82, based on hindcasts/forecasts from 1982-2010, explaining approximately 65% of the variance in Nino 3.4 SST.
 The ECMWF has recently upgraded to system 4, which is likely to have even better skill than the previous version.
-The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately 1.2°C. There is a fairly widespread range in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 10).
+The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately 2.4°C. Also plotted in the figure below are the five strongest ENSO events during the peak months of the Atlantic hurricane season from August-October.
+Note that approximately 60% of the ensemble members are calling for an event stronger than 1997 by September.
+There is a fairly widespread range in the outcomes predicted by the various ensemble members, which indicates the large degree of uncertainty in future ENSO conditions (Figure 10).